 It is possible that a small segment of the Old Bellamy Road occurs within the Allen Millpond portion of the park.
-The 1826 survey of the territory of Florida shows a "Gread Road from Tallahassee to St. Augustine" crossing the river at this location.
+The 1826 survey of the territory of Florida shows a "Gread Road from Tallahassee to St.

+Augustine" crossing the river at this location.
 If possible, this segment should be located and recorded with the FMSF.

 Cultural sites opposite the park on the east bank of the river offer opportunities to interpret life along this part of the Suwannee in the early 1800s and earlier.
-A portion of the Old Bellamy Road occurs outside of the park on the east bank of the Suwannee and is associated with the Charles Ferry crossing from 1824 (now a boat ramp, the site of a trading post, a Spanish mission and Native American sites.
+A portion of the Old Bellamy Road occurs outside of the park on the east bank of the Suwannee and is associated with the Charles Ferry crossing from 1824 (now a boat ramp), the site of a trading post, a Spanish mission and Native American sites.
 The county boat ramp, on the west bank of the river and contiguous with the park, is the likely terminus of the Charles Ferry crossing.

 A predictive model completed in 2011 (Collins et al.) indicates that 71% of the park is considered to be of high or medium archaeological sensitivity.
+Since so little is known about the archaeology of the park, a Level I survey should be conducted.

 All known archaeological sites are in good condition.

 The park should develop and implement a monitoring protocol to ensure that any threats to the sites are detected before they become a problem.